-During the Fall 2011 semester 18 members (“analysts”) were part of the Student Managed Fund and they were grouped into four teams.
-Through our management of the undergraduate fund we were able to develop important new skills that are crucial to success in the financial industry, skills such as learning how to value companies through quantitative and qualitative analysis, how to construct a well balanced portfolio and how to analyze performance through different analytical measures.
-The experience has also allowed us to recognize some of the attributes that separate successful businesses from unsuccessful ones.
-Furthermore, our work in the Fund has served to further develop our communication, teamwork and presentation skills for the students who participate in it.
+Through the active management of the Fund, students are able to develop important skills that are crucial to success in the investment management industry.
+These skills include learning how to value companies through quantitative and qualitative financial models, constructing a well-maintained and balanced portfolio, and learning how to analyze performance through different analytical measures.
+This experience has helped past students recognize some of the main attributes that separate successful businesses from the unsuccessful ones.
+Furthermore, the tasks performed for the Fund serves to further develop communication, teamwork and presentation skills for the students who participate in it.

-- Bloomberg Terminal Training Sessions with Professor Atreya Chakraborty
+- Bloomberg Terminal Training Sessions with Dr. Arindam Bandopadhyaya, and Dr. Atreya Chakraborty

-- UMass President’s Office – Presentation by Mr. Douglas Cliggot from Credit-Suisse and UMass Foundation
+- Presentation by Mr. Douglas Cliggot from the UMass Foundation